×

 By Thomson Reuters May 31, 2026 | 1:06 AM

-SINGAPORE, May 31 (Reuters) – The South Korean and Japanese defence ministers discussed the possibility of concluding a military-logistics support agreement, Yonhap News Agency said on Sunday.
+SINGAPORE, May 31 (Reuters) – South Korea and Japan discussed the possibility of a military-logistics support agreement on Sunday, Seoul’s defense chief said, adding that Seoul remains cautious about the politically sensitive pact.

-“It requires the understanding and persuasion of the citizens of both nations, and I believe we should still proceed with caution,” South Korea’s Ahn Gyu-back told reporters after meeting his counterpart Shinjiro Koizumi at the Shangri-La Dialogue of regional defence chiefs in Singapore.
+“It requires the understanding and persuasion of the citizens of both nations, and I believe we should still proceed with caution,” Defence Minister Ahn Gyu-back told reporters after meeting his counterpart Shinjiro Koizumi at the Shangri-La Dialogue of regional defence officials in Singapore on Saturday.

 Ahn was referring to a potential acquisition and cross-servicing agreement, which would allow neighbouring U.S. allies Seoul and Tokyo to share and mutually procure military logistics such as fuel, food and ammunition.

-(Reporting by Rae Wee in Singapore and Hyunjoo Jin in Seoul; Editing by William Mallard)
+(Reporting by Rae Wee in Singapore and Hyunjoo Jin in Seoul; Additional reporting by Kevin Buckland in Tokyo; Editing by William Mallard)